Haletran/Wallpapers/README.md

 ### Windows

-Just download it with the green download button.
+Just download them with the green download button.